Systems Biology Core

 Data Analysis and Sample Preparation

 The sample preparation is critical to getting good data on any instrument.
 SBC scientists can work with research groups on sample prep methodology or can do this work.
-100 samples generally take 15 hours of prep work as well as consumables.
-For CIBC members all this costs $14/sample.
-Outside users must be charged for CIBC scientists time at $4/sample.
+All users must meet with the NCIBC scientists to confirm the number of samples and the methods needed for these samples.

 Learn More

-Guide for Metabolomics Experiments
+Guide for Lipodomics & Metabolomics Experiments

 Learn More